aadarsh-nagrath/incubyte-assessment/Readme.md

 Code -
 Added a check to see if string includes a "," or not, if not then it is supposed to be a single number and return the number.
 4. It should return the sum of two numbers in the calculator, that are separated by a comma.
+Code -
+Changeded return statement to first split the string by "," and then pasrse the integers and return the sum.